khajour/terraform-infra/README.md

 # terraform-example
 > Author: Abdelaziz Khajour
-> This project sample show how to use main Terraform feature on aws provider
+> This e example shows how to use main Terraform features on aws provider

 ## Dependencies